omgnetwork/research/plasma/plasma-mvp/specifications/morevp.md

 The MoreVP exit protocol requires the use of a “challenge-response” mechanism, whereby users can submit a challenge but are subject to a response that invalidates the challenge.
 To give users enough time to respond to a challenge, the exit process is split into two “periods.”
 When challenges are subject to a response, we require that the challenges be submitted before the end of the first exit period and that responses be submitted before the end of the second.
-We define each period to have a length of half the minimum exit period (MEP).
+We define each period to have a length of half the minimum finalization period (MFP).
-Currently, the MEP is set to 7 days, so each period has a length of 3.5 days.
+Currently, the MFP is set to 7 days, so each period has a length of 3.5 days.

 #### Starting the Exit

-For simplicity, we block deposit transactions from using the MoreVP exit protocol.

 Any user may initiate an exit by presenting a spend transaction and proving that the transaction is exitable.
 The user must submit a bond, `exit bond`, for starting this action.
 This bond is later used to cover the cost for other users to publish statements about the canonicity of the transaction in question.

 We provide several possible mechanisms that allow a user to prove a transaction is exitable.
-First, remember that deposit transactions are exitable by default.
 Two ways in which spend transactions can be proven exitable are as follows:
-1. The user may present the transaction along with each of the transactions that created the inputs to the transaction, a Merkle proof of inclusion for each of these transactions, and a signature from each input owner.
+1. The user may present `tx` along with each of the `input_tx1, input_tx2, ... , input_txn` that created the inputs to the transaction, a Merkle proof of inclusion for each `input_tx`, and a signature over `tx` from the `newowner` of each `input_tx`.
 The contract can then validate that these transactions are the correct ones, that they were included in the chain, that the signatures are correct, and that the exiting transaction is correctly formed.
 This proves the exitability of the transaction.
 2. The user may present the transaction along signatures the user claims to be valid.